ArnaudBuchholz/gpf-js/CODESTYLE.md

 ```

 ### Functions

+Prefer the named function syntax over the variable one.

 Function variables are all declared at the beginning of the function.
 If a function create closures, the @closure tag is added.